Other products

 Each ml contains:

-Active substance: Pregabalin 50 mg
+Active substance: Pregabalin 50 mg Excipient:

-Sodium benzoate (E211) 2 mg
+2 mg

-Clear, colourless to slightly reddish solution
+Clear, colourless to slightly reddish solution.

-4.1 Target species
+3.1 Target species

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 Alleviation of acute anxiety and fear associated with transportation and veterinary visits.

-4.3 Contraindications
+3.3 Contraindications

 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

 The safety of the veterinary medicinal product has not been established in cats weighing less than 2 kg, younger than 5 months and older than 15 years.
 Use only according to the benefit-risk assessment by the responsible veterinarian.